 Post Title: Research Fellow School/department: School of Life Sciences Hours: Full time.
 Requests for flexible working options will be considered (subject to business need).
-Contract: fixed term for 24 months Reference: 10510 Salary: starting at £35,333 to £42,155 per annum Placed on: 11 January 2023 Closing date: 08 February 2023.
+Contract: fixed term for 12 months Reference: 10361 Salary: starting at £35,333 to 42,155 per annum Placed on: 11 January 2023.
+Closing date: 06 February 2023.
 Applications must be received by midnight of the closing date.
-Expected Interview date: Shortly thereafter Expected start date: 01 June 2023
+Expected Interview date: Shortly thereafter Expected start date: 1st January 2024 The School of Life Sciences at the University of Sussex is at the forefront of research in the